lee-dalais/alexa-typescript-boilerplate/README.md

 ```

 ### Setup
 AWS Account - Create an IAM User for the Serverless Framework that only has Programmatic access.
-I use `serverless.dev` with `dev` representing the specific environment.
 The full instructions can be found [here.](https://serverless.com/framework/docs/providers/aws/guide/credentials)

 ASK CLI - To start using ask-cli, you need to initialize it:
  ```